 Code Chapter 130 Stormwater Management and Erosion and Sediment Control regulates all land developments activities to prevent the potentially adverse environmental effects, including the effects of erosion of soils and waterborne pollutants from stormwater runoff on drainageways, tributaries, streams, creeks, rivers, wetlands, and all aspects of Fishkill's watersheds.
-Also, a set of conservation cluster subdivision provisions allows modification of lot requirements to allow compact design to promote natural resource preservation and conservation.
 In Chapter 150, Zoning, section 150-153, residential site design standards address location of lots and homes to preserve hilltops, woods, fields that contribute to the scenic natural character of the community.
 Preservation of existing vegetation is preferred, and fragmentation of forest and field areas should be avoided as per residential design standards.